 Hiring a pet sitter instead of asking your neighbor or boarding your pet has its benefits.
-But you need to make sure to do your homework before you trust someone to take care of your four-legged bestie.
-Below, we’ll outline the perks of using a pet sitter, and present a checklist of items to run through before you take the leap of faith.
+But you need to make sure to do your homework before you trust someone to take care of your four-legged friend.
+Below, we’ll outline the perks of using a pet sitter, and present a checklist of items to run through before choosing.

 - Your pet can remain in his own digs, with his own smells and potty spot.
 His routine, with the exception of missing his favorite person, can remain relatively the same, as long as you communicate it well to the sitter.

 - Your pet is not exposed to other animals.
 Other animals can introduce bad habits, behaviors, and even illnesses to yours.

 - You will experience peace of mind, knowing your pet is being cared for by a professional, who is being paid to do a good job of looking after your pet.

 - You will have the added security of your home looking “lived in,” when your pet sitter goes to your house to take care of your pet.
 You may also ask a pet sitter to bring in the mail, water plants, and put the trash out.